 1. Beingness is your beingness only

-2. Doing is your position in the world
+2. Doingness is your position in the world

 3. Havingness is your possessions

 And with this you can relate to the chart of emotions.
-The apathy [discouragement, pessimism], grief and fear [are] down in Havingness only.
+The apathy (discouragement), grief and fear (are) down in havingness only.
 When you’re down there, you think that your welfare depends on how much you can have, and you spend all your time trying to make and have.
-When you move up into lust, anger, pride, courageousness, you move into a Doingness.
+When you move up into lust, anger, pride, courageousness, you move into doingness.
 Instead of thinking that your welfare lies in having, you feel you’ve got to be a doer.
 Of course, that’s an advanced state.
 Only five percent of us are doers; ninety-five percent of us are wanting to have.
-And we’re down so low [in Havingness] that we put ourselves in the state of being a slave: we must have a job, someone must tell us what to do and give us the food that we eat and the money to get our lodgings.
-The only reason why people work in jobs is that we have a slave consciousness; we’re down in Havingness.
-Apathy [discouragement, pessimism], grief and fear: that’s where most people are riding the majority of the time.
+And we’re down so low that we put ourselves in the state of being a slave.
+We must have a job.
+Someone must tell us what to do and give us the food that we eat and the money to get our lodgings.
+The only reason why people work in jobs is that we have a slave consciousness; we’re down in havingness.
+Apathy (discouragement), grief and fear: that’s where most people are riding the majority of the time.
 Move up into courageousness, pride, anger and lust—then you get to be a doer, which is a much freer state than being a slave.